 Students are encouraged to be strong communicators.
 The student is responsible for communicating their needs and expectations to the Fieldwork Educator.
-The student is responsible for using feedback from the Fieldwork Educator to improve performance.
 A student's communication with their Fieldwork Educator will be one of the most important aspects of the fieldwork experience.

 Students are encouraged to attempt to resolve conflict directly with the Fieldwork Educator before contacting the Northwood Tech Academic Fieldwork Coordinator.

 Students/Fieldwork Educators need to call the Academic Fieldwork Coordinator immediately with ethical or professional concerns.
 The Academic Fieldwork Coordinator will be available by phone or email to answer any questions.
 Concerning non-ethical questions/concerns and questions relating to non-conflict: students are advised to demonstrate self-initiative by trying to research/solve and answers/problems on their own.
-Should questions remain, it is advised for the student to attempt to come up with a solution, and then ask the Fieldwork Educator if the idea is "on track".
+Should questions remain, it is advised for the student to attempt to come up with a solution, and then communicate that with the Fieldwork Educator.